saltybits/snippets/README.md

 ## Installation

-Until the gem is available use:
+Use the github repo until the gem is available.

 ```
 # Gemfile
 gem 'snippets', :git => 'git://github.com/saltybits/snippets.git'
 ```

+To finish the installation make sure to run the following:

 ```
 bundle					     # install snippets